quarkiverse/quarkus-jnosql/README.md

 </dependency>
 ```

-Please refer to the [MongoDB Quarkus extension](https://quarkus.io/guides/mongodb) for specific configuration.
+For specific configuration details, please refer to the [MongoDB Quarkus extension](https://quarkus.io/guides/mongodb).

-### Solr
+#### Solr

-Add the dependency to the target project:
+Add the Solr dependency to your project's `pom.xml`:

 ```xml
 <dependency>